 When it comes to everyday operational decisions, it's important your employees don't feel like their hands are tied.
-After all, since they are the ones engaging with customers on a daily basis, they need enough freedom to be able to do their job efficiently, as well as fulfill customer demands and have a positive employment experience overall.
+After all, since they are the ones engaging with customers daily, they need enough freedom to do their job efficiently, fulfill customer demands, and have a positive employment experience overall.

 Make sure your employees feel like they're trusted to handle a variety of decisions their line of work might throw their way.
-Of course, that requires that all employees are both aware of, and complying to the same business standards.
+Of course, that requires that all employees are aware of and comply with the same business standards.
 Before providing workers with executive freedom, make sure the rules of the game are set.
-After that, the space within these standards will help your workers make necessary decisions, but even more so, to feel engaged and invested in their work.
+After that, the space within these standards will help your workers make necessary decisions and feel engaged in their work.

-Great employees are those who are motivated, and most people love working in a place where they can recognize and envision their ability to grow.
-Encourage ambitious employees by giving them the option to take on additional responsibilities, shifts, and even take a swing at a completely new role (under mentorship, of course).
+Great employees are those who are motivated, and most people love working in a place where they can envision their ability to grow.
+Encourage ambitious employees by allowing them to take on additional responsibilities, shifts, or even a new role (under mentorship, of course).
 By giving them ways to expand their expertise and experience, you'll show you care for their goals and professional development.
 And once they feel invested, they'll share your mission.

-PROTIP Is your restaurant a minority-/LGBTQI+/women-/veteran-owned?
+PROTIP Is your business a minority-/LGBTQI+/women-/veteran-owned?
 Did you know that by putting your values out there, you can recruit more long-term talent?
 Research shows that most ethnic, gender, sexual, and other minorities feel left out and unwanted at their workplace, especially when working for large companies10.